felixheck/laabr/README.md

 - `:req[header]` - The given `header` of the request.
 - `:status` - The status code of the request/response.
 - `:method` - The http request method.
 - `:payload` - The request payload.
-Just works with `options.plugin.logPayload = true`, it is enabled by default.
+Just works with `options.hapiPino.logPayload = true`, it is enabled by default.
 - `:remoteAddress` - The remote client IP address.
 - `:remotePort` - The remote client port.
 - `:url` - The parsed url of the request.